 We derive substantially all of our revenues from subscription services.
-We recognize subscription fees ratably, on a straight-line basis, over the term of the subscription, which for new customers is typically initially one to five years in length.
+We recognize subscription fees ratably, on a straight-line basis, over the term of the subscription, which for new customers is typically initially one to three years in length.
 Customer contracts include one-time set-up fees for the set-up of our sensors in the customer's coverage areas, training and third-party integration licenses.
-These set-up fees are recognized ratably, on a straight-line basis, over the estimated customer life of five years.
+If the set-up fees are deemed to be a material right, they are recognized ratably over three years.
+Training and third-party integration license fees are recognized upon delivery.

 We generally invoice customers for 50% of the total contract value when the contract is fully executed and for the remaining 50% when the subscription service is operational and ready to go live - that is, when the customer has acknowledged the completion of all the deliverables in the signed customer acceptance form.
 All fees billed in advance of services being delivered are recorded as deferred revenue.
-For our public safety solution, our pricing model is based on a per-square-mile basis.
-For our security solutions, our pricing model is on a customized-site basis.
+The timing of when new miles go live can be uncertain and, as a result, can have a significant impact on the levels of revenue and deferred revenue from quarter to quarter.
+For our ShotSpotter Flex solution, our pricing model is based on a per-square-mile basis.
+For ShotSpotter SecureCampus and ShotSpotter SiteSecure, our pricing model is on a customized-site basis.
 As a result of our process for invoicing contracts and renewals upon execution, our cash flow from operations and accounts receivable can fluctuate due to timing of contract execution and timing of deployment.